mdsol/hale/tutorial.md

 }
 ```

-This document, while providing all of our functionality, is needlessly verbose.
-To remedy this we are going to lean on Hale's "_meta" feature.  "_meta" provides a way of specifying arbitrary information _about_ the current resource which is not itself a property of that resource.
-For example, we might specify "store_location" as an arbitrary meta property of the resource - store location is relevant to the resource, but is not itself a propery of an order.
+As is, the document will work.
+While the document provides all of our functionality, however, it is needlessly verbose.
+To tweak and tighten up the document, we can use Hale's `_meta` feature.
+The `_meta` feature allows you to specify arbitrary information _about_ the current resource, information that is not itself a property of that resource.
+For example, you can specify `store_location` as an arbitrary meta property of the resource.
+Store location is relevant to the resource, but it is not a propery of an order itself.

-Whenever a property is placed in "_meta" it automatically creates a "Reference Object", which is a way of specifying information that can be used by other resources within the document.
-In our endeavor to clean up the document, we will start by getting the biggest target - namely the common fields in "multi_order" and "place_order".
+When a property is placed in `_meta` it automatically creates a _reference object_.
+Including a reference object in the definition of a state enables you to specify information that other resources in the document can use.
+In an endeavor to tighten up the document, you can use a `_meta` attribute consolidate the biggest chunk of the document, namely the common fields that the `place_order` and `multi_order` fields have.

+The following changes reflect this use of the `_meta` feature to get this data.

 ```json
 {